lomnom/VidPlay/README.md

 ## Features
 - Fast and written in c++
 - Accelerates and decelerates to make up for lag/overspeed.
-- [Optimises output](https://github.com/lomnom/nncurses/Screens.hpp) to allow for smooth displaying and lower latencies over ssh
+- [Optimises output](https://github.com/lomnom/nncurses/blob/0cc2179216cc2eae5bf13fdbabc8410484605aca/Screens.hpp#L115) to allow for smooth displaying on [*slow terminals*](https://iterm2.com/) and lower latencies over ssh
 - Makes use of all 256 ansi colors to display images
 - Uses ascii block elements to fit more detail into smaller spaces.
 ## Videos